Alfred, Lord Tennyson

 In 1895 a bust of the poet, by Thomas Woolner, was placed on a pillar nearby.
 It had been made in 1857 and was the gift of Mr Jenner.

-A photo of the grave and the bust can be purchased from Westminster Abbey Library.
+A printed list of the pall bearers, chief mourners and those in the procession can be obtained from Westminster Abbey Library.

 "Alfred, Lord Tennyson: A Memoir" by Hallam Tennyson, 1897

 See also the website of The Tennyson Society

 "A biographical dictionary of sculptors in Britain..." by I. Roscoe, 2009